- Building React components and implementing features

-- Assisting the migration of a Ruby on Rails application to Express and React
+- Migrating the front-end from a Ruby on Rails app to an isomorphic React and Node app

 - Building bespoke websites, single page applications, and CMS templates